-Leading the way, Feed the Lion has partnered up with Azanti this Ramadan to give restaurateurs, caterers, chefs and all our readers the chance of trying their extraordinary range with 10% off all orders.
+Leading the way, Feed the Lion has partnered up with Azanti this Ramadan to give restaurateurs, caterers, chefs and all its readers the chance of trying their extraordinary range, with 10% off all orders.

 Simply visit Azanti.co.uk and quote ‘FTL10’ at checkout (minimum £15 spend; valid till Eid ul-Adha – 15 August 2019).